remisansfamine/Gladiator/README.md

 ***Issues during development***
 ===
-- Several times the components of the gladiators  become null causing us to lose days of development
+- Several times the components of the gladiators  become null causing us to lose days of development.

 ***References***
 ===